Dividend stocks food sector analysis

 Real estate investment trusts (REIT’s) and utilities come to mind immediately.
-The threat of rising interest rates along with limited benefits from the corporate tax reduction, have left many of those share prices at or near 52 week lows.
+The threat of rising interest rates along with limited benefits from the corporate tax reduction has left many of those share prices at or near 52-week lows.

-Another sector that has struggled includes the big food dividend paying companies.
+Another sector that has struggled includes big food dividend-paying companies.
 Let’s take a look at why and what their recent dividend trends look like.